rojaroshini6/Movie-Finder/README.md

 git clone `https://github.com/rojaroshini6/Movie-Finder.git`

-2) cd to the folder movie-finder-app.
+2) cd to the folder movie-finder.

-cd movie-finder-app
+cd movie-finder

 ### Installation
 Give the following command in the command line.